Sistana/Sistana/README.md

 - 👋 Hi, I’m Sista!
 A beginner developer excited to dive into the world of coding.
 - 👀 I’m passionate about web development and eager to learn more.
-- 🌱 Currently learning the basics of HTML, CSS, and JavaScript.
+- 🌱 Currently learning the basics of Java, Python, HTML, CSS, and JavaScript.
 - 💞️ I’m looking to collaborate, learn, and grow with others in the tech community.
-- 📫 Let's connect and learn together: [LinkedIn](https://www.linkedin.com/in/mahfuzhahpsistana), [Instagram](https://www.instagram.com/sista__na)
+- 📫 Let's connect and learn together: [LinkedIn](https://www.linkedin.com/in/mahfuzhahpsistana), [Instagram](https://www.instagram.com/mhfzhpsistana)
 - 😄 Pronouns: she/her

 <!---